yanlynnnnn/tp/docs/DeveloperGuide.md

 * Scheduling of upcoming appointments with clients
 * Recording of revenue from services provided
 * Recording of business-related expenses
-* Calculation of business profit.
+* Calculation of business profit

 The purpose of this Developer Guide is to help you understand the design and implementation of **GrAB3**, so that you can get started on your contributions to **GrAB3**.